 Insurance companies offer limited or no coverage on roofs older than 15 years.
 Unless your roof is made up of sturdy material like metal, you can expect high repair costs and roof damage around the 20-year mark.

 During storms, older roofs are more likely to develop leaks or even collapse in extreme cases, so ensure that you replace your roof on time.
 Proper maintenance can make your roof last longer than its lifespan expectancy.
-Just like all things in life, though, it will still have a greater probability of developing problems the older it gets.
+Like all things in life, though, it will still have a greater probability of developing problems the older it gets.
 Roofs are mortal just like us.

 Can I Avoid Roof Damage?

 Absolutely!
 With proper maintenance and care, there’s no reason that you can’t avoid roof damage.
-It’s important to remember though, that some things are simply out of your control.
+It’s important to remember that some things are simply out of your control.
 If a huge storm hits, or a tree limb falls on your home, don’t beat yourself up if your roof gets damaged.
 Mother Nature spares no one.

 Remember to call a professional roofing contractor to come out and inspect the damages as soon as possible.
 As long as you keep up with a proper bi-yearly maintenance schedule, pay attention to any changes in your roof, and don’t conduct any risky DIY projects, your roof will last you years to come.